Interfaces in Go

 func (e ElectricCar) Charge() {}

 Rare exceptions to this rules are when the language team foresee interfaces are very generic and useful for most programs such as io.Writer or io.Reader.
-Let’s remember that “abstraction should be discovered, not created”.
+Remember that “abstraction should be discovered, not created”.

 Conclusion